Pea Protein vs. Soy Protein: How Do They Compare?

 Glyphosate (brand name Roundup) is a weed killer frequently sprayed on Roundup Ready soybeans which have been genetically engineered to survive it.
 Concerns about the health risks of glyphosate are widespread.

 After evaluating glyphosate for safety, the Environmental Protection Agency (EPA) has stated that glyphosate does not pose a risk to human health, is not carcinogenic, and does not act as an endocrine disruptor.
-They do state that glyphosate poses a risk to land and aquatic plants and birds (13).
+They do state that glyphosate poses a risk17 to land and aquatic plants and birds.

-There does not appear to be worldwide consensus with this stance, however.
-In 2015, the World Health Organization International Agency for Research on Cancer classified glyphosate as being probably carcinogenic to humans (14).
+However, there doesn’t appear to be a worldwide consensus on this stance.
+In 2015, the World Health Organization International Agency for Research on Cancer18 classified glyphosate as being probably carcinogenic to humans.

 Given such conflicting information, it makes sense that some people prefer to avoid crops heavily sprayed with glyphosate.
 To best avoid soy sprayed with glyphosate, choose an organic soy protein powder.